pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 Instead of a network of miners, you use a single host.
 That host mantains a secure ledger which contains the host state and its activity log, including all requests and their results.
-That ledger is published for clients to actively sync and monitor.
+That ledger is then published for clients to actively sync and monitor.

 Why?
 Accountability.